alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

 For a first guess, we could try using the well-known [Barabási–Albert model](https://barabasi.com/f/622.pdf), since it is also capable of producing networks with negative assortativity, low average clustering and low density.
 In this model, a network of size $n$ is grown by attaching new nodes each with $m$ edges that are preferentially attached to existing nodes with high degree.
 However, if $m = 1$ the model networks would have clustering coefficient equals to zero.
 But the smuggling networks have nonzero average clustering coefficients.
-We can try setting $m = 2$, but the graphs would visually differ from the empirical networks.
+We can try setting $m = 2$, but the graphs would (at least visually) clearly differ from the empirical networks.
 Click <a href="images/barabasi.png" target="_blank">here</a> to view an example of this model for three different values of $m$.

 <br>